AIO1/PrimeNGTableReusableComponent/README.md

 To make sure you are pointing to the API from the frontend when you execute the project, go to [constants.ts](Frontend/primengtablereusablecomponent/src/constants.ts) and you will see in the function "getApiBaseUrl" if we are in development, you will see it returns "https://localhost:7020/".
 Make sure that port is the one your API is being served on, and if its not, update it and save the file.

+> [!IMPORTANT]
+> Remember to verify that getApiBaseUrl points to the right port of your API.

 From within Visual Studio Code, you can open a new terminal (making sure it is using CMD and not Powershell or other) and execute a "cd" command to go to the [root folder of the frontend project](Frontend/primengtablereusablecomponent).
 Once you are in the right folder, execute the command:
 ```sh